haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/archi_perspectives/components/modules/mod_intro.md

 Modules and themes are the units of customization in Magento.
 Modules provide business features, with supporting logic,  while themes strongly influence user experience and {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} appearance.
 Both components have a life cycle that allows them to be installed, deleted, and disabled.
 From the perspective of both merchants and {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developers, modules are the central unit of Magento organization.

-The Magento Framework provides a set of core logic: {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} code, libraries, and the basic functions that are inherited by the modules and other components.
+The Magento框架 provides a set of core logic: {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} code, libraries, and the basic functions that are inherited by the modules and other components.

 ## Module purpose